Whole campus, Early Years

 You can read the full EYFS Statutory Framework here.

-What are the Seven Areas of Learning
+What Are the Seven Areas of Learning?

 Learning with curiosity and growing with confidence, the EYFS focuses on the areas below.